milkmansson/toit-eeram/README.md

 manufacturers.

-## Features
+## Features/Operation

 ### Device Wiring
 The IC requries a power capacitor.
 A decoupling capacitor is also recommended.
 There are no built-in pull up resistors either.
-Wiring diagrams are given in the datasheet.
+The datasheet shows that the device will function without a power capacitor, however if power is removed during a store operation, the data may become corrupt.
+The datasheet gives example wiring diagrams, and makes recommendations about the capacitor types and values that are best to use.

 ### Auto Store Enable (ASE)
 > [!WARNING]